Matteljay/labelpush/README.md

 ### Option 2

 Alternatively, you can install from tar.gz or the GitHub master tree.
 First, extract the archive.
-Then run:
+Then run from within the extracted folder:

     sudo pip3 install .